idmillington/undum/README.md

 ## License

-The code is distributed under the MIT license.
-This permits you to modify and use it, even for commercial use.
+The code, documentation, styles, design and images are all distributed under the MIT license.
+This permits you to modify and use them, even for commercial use.
 A copy of the MIT license is found in the LICENSE file.